For every basket or artwork you buy, a weaver is able to provide for his or her family, send her children to school and buy vital medication.

 Why Do Fair Incomes Matter?

-By providing fair incomes that not only cover the cost of materials, but also double or sometimes triple the daily minimum wage in Ghana, G-lish gives women and the chance to transform their lives.
+By providing fair incomes that double or sometimes triple the daily minimum wage in Ghana, G-lish gives women and the chance to transform their lives.

 Fair income enables women and their families to choose what they eat, what they study, when to visit a medical clinic, what they wear and much more, giving them control over their lives and the chance to prosper.